How to Quit Drinking: A Research-Grounded Practical Guide

 If you drink heavily every day, read this section before anything else.

-Stopping alcohol suddenly can be dangerous — even life-threatening.
-When your body has adapted to daily heavy drinking, abrupt cessation can trigger alcohol withdrawal syndrome (AWS), which can include seizures and a condition called delirium tremens (DTs).
-This is a medical emergency, not just discomfort [1].
+Stopping alcohol suddenly can be dangerous — even life-threatening — for people who drink heavily every day.
+When your body has adapted to alcohol over weeks or months, abrupt cessation can trigger alcohol withdrawal syndrome, which can include seizures and a condition called delirium tremens (DTs).
+This is a medical emergency, not a willpower problem [1].

-Before you stop cold turkey, talk to a doctor.
-Medical detox is available, often as an outpatient — meaning you don't necessarily need to be admitted to a hospital.
-A doctor can prescribe medication to make withdrawal safe and manageable.
+Medical detox is available.
+Much of it is outpatient — meaning you don't have to be admitted to a hospital.
+A doctor can prescribe medications to make withdrawal safe and manageable.

 How to Tell If You Need Medical Detox

-- Been drinking heavily (roughly 6 or more drinks per day) for weeks or months
+- You drink 6 or more drinks per day, most days, for weeks or months

-- Experienced withdrawal symptoms before — shaking, sweating, anxiety, hallucinations, or seizures when you stopped or cut back
+- You have had withdrawal symptoms before — shaking, sweating, anxiety, hallucinations, or seizures when you stopped or cut back

 When in doubt, ask a doctor.
-Outpatient detox is widely available and is often covered by insurance.
-You do not have to white-knuckle this alone, and you do not have to check into a hospital to get safe help.
+Outpatient detox is widely available and often covered by insurance.
+You do not have to go through this alone, and you do not have to be hospitalized to get safe care.

 Pharmacotherapy — What Most People Don't Know

-Here is something that surprises most people: FDA-approved medications exist for alcohol use disorder (AUD), they work, and fewer than 10% of people who could benefit from them ever receive them.
+Here is something that surprises most people: FDA-approved medications exist for alcohol use disorder (AUD), they work, and fewer than 10% of people who could benefit from them actually receive them.

 The Main Medications in Plain Language

-Naltrexone works by blocking opioid receptors in the brain — the same receptors that make alcohol feel pleasurable.
-When you drink on naltrexone, the "buzz" is reduced or absent.
-Over time, this can weaken the habit loop.
+Naltrexone works by blocking opioid receptors in the brain — the same receptors that make alcohol feel rewarding.
+When you drink on naltrexone, the pleasurable effect is reduced.
+Over time, this can reduce cravings and heavy drinking episodes.

 - Available as a daily pill or a monthly injection (Vivitrol)

-- Evidence from the COMBINE study shows it differentially improved continuous abstinence for "very frequent drinkers" [5]
+- Research from the COMBINE study shows naltrexone differentially improved continuous abstinence rates for very frequent drinkers [2]

 Acamprosate — Quiets the Restlessness

 Acamprosate works differently.
-It doesn't block pleasure — it reduces the anxiety, restlessness, and discomfort that many people feel in early and extended abstinence.
-It helps your brain chemistry rebalance after stopping.
+It doesn't block the buzz — it reduces the anxiety, restlessness, and discomfort that many people feel in the weeks and months after stopping.
+It helps your brain chemistry rebalance.

 - Taken as a pill three times daily